daimajia/NumberProgressBar/README.md

 A student in China mainland, I like Google, like Android, like open source, like doing something interesting. :)

 If you have some new idea or internship opportunity, please [email me](mailto:daimajia@gmail.com) !

-PS: Welcome to visit the site I am maintaining, which is a site to share graceful Android libraries for every Android developer.

-Its name is [Moo Droid](http://moodroid.com) :-D , and also welcome submit your beautiful library to [Moo Droid](http://moodroid.com).